Can You Replace a Toilet Shutoff Valve Without Replacing the Toilet?

 A toilet can leak due to worn internal parts, a failing wax seal, loose mounting bolts, cracks in the tank or bowl, or condensation caused by temperature differences.

-Repairing a toilet is often effective for internal issues, while replacement is recommended for cracked porcelain, recurring leaks, or outdated, inefficient models.
+Toilet repair is often effective for issues like fill valves or clogs, while replacement is recommended for cracked porcelain, recurring leaks, or outdated, inefficient models.